 - Short, sharp articles work best.
 No more than around 750 words is probably advisable.
 You will find it is surprisingly difficult to write short pieces but this is important.

-- Short quotations and links to relevant sources are very important on the internet.
+- Short quotations and lots of links to relevant sources are very important on the internet.

 - The regular Free Movement audience read the blog because it provides useful and interesting information and/or it injects some humour.
-At least try and provide busy immigration practitioners with useful information, otherwise your article is likely to be rejected.
+At least try and provide busy immigration practitioners with useful information and practical guidance, otherwise your article is likely to be rejected.

 - Humour can be difficult and is a matter of taste.
 The editor’s taste is generally bad and one of his key blogging influences is, unfortunately, El Reg.